Stable Collisionless Tori Around Kerr Black Holes: Analytic collisionless tori

 \subsection{Vlasov Equation and Jeans's Theorem}

 To describe a collisionless ensemble of particles in general relativity, we use a distribution function $f(x^\mu,p_\mu)$ which gives the density of particles in phase space~\citep{1989ApJ...344..146R}.
 Here $x^{\mu}=(x^0,x^1,x^2,x^3)$ is the position 4-vector, $x^0=t$ is the coordinate time, and $p_{\mu}=(p_0,p_1,p_2,p_3)$ is the covariant 4-momentum.
 We use geometrized units such that $c=G=k_B=1$; Greek indices take on values $0,1,2,3$ while Latin indices take on values $1,2,3$.
-Specifically, the number of particles $dN$ in a phase space volume element $dV_x dV_p$ is given by
+Throughout this paper, we use three different coordinate systems: Boyer--Lindquist (BL), Kerr--Schild (KS) and fluid rest frame (FRF).
+BL coordinates are most convenient for the analytic calculations, KS coordinates are used in the simulation because there is no coordinate singularity at the horizon and the FRF is required when calculating any local properties of the gas.
+Now, the number of particles $dN$ in a phase space volume element $dV_x dV_p$ is given by

 In coordinate form, the invariant spatial volume element and the invariant momentum space volume are

 respectively, where $g$ is the metric determinant.
 The basics of the Kerr metric and the conventions used in this paper are listed in Appendices~\ref{sec:metric} and~\ref{sec:splitting}.